-Prerequisites: a minimum of 30 required credit hours in the Management major (courses may be from MGMT, ACCT, and/or ECON); Senior standing with 3.00 major GPA; and permission of the instructor.
+Prerequisites: a minimum of 30 required credit hours in the Business major (courses may be from BUS, ACCT, and/or ECON); Senior standing with 3.00 major GPA; and permission of the instructor.
 Every year.

 MGMT 488 is designed to provide the student with an immersion into understanding and addressing an organizational or market-based problem or opportunity facing a client.
 The client may be a non-for-profit or for-profit organization, government or private business entity, or entrepreneurial venture.
 The course is designed to enhance students’ ability to engage in project management and small teams across both academic and practitioner/ professional domains.
 Students will work on teams engaged in a variety of activities, including but not limited to: resolving organizational problems, exploring market opportunities, conducting research, analyzing data, creative problem solving, and designing deliverables such as strategic plans, market analyses, product prototypes, etc. The nature of the project and the deliverables will depend on the interactions and agreements among the faculty, client(s) and students.